 7:30 am – 8:30 am Greet families and have fun!

 Families will drop off their children, and some parents or carers will need to discuss things that happened with their children last night or this morning; if a child didn't get enough sleep, is teething, or not eating much you'll want to know so that you can help them through a day that might be tougher on them than usual.
-During this time, you'll also be busy assisting children to settle into daycare for the day.
+During this time, you'll also be busy assisting children to settle into childcare for the day.
 When the children arrive, some will go ahead and play with what you've already set up, or start a new game themselves.
 Some children will get upset upon drop off, and you'll need to help them to relax, have fun and join in with the other children.

 8:30 am – 9:00 am Singing and dancing